 On his return to Melbourne in 2005, Kevin re-joined PwC as the Senior Partner, Melbourne for their Global Capital Markets Group in a corporate advisory role.
 He played a leading role in the group’s IFRS activities in the Asia-Pacific.

-From 1 July 2009, Kevin was appointed by the Australian government as the Chairman and CEO of the Australian Accounting Standards Board (AASB) and is a Member of the New Zealand Accounting Standards Board and a Member of the Financial Reporting Council.
+Kevin was the appointed Chair and CEO of the AASB from 2009 until 30 June 2014.
+In view of his AASB role, he was also a member of the New Zealand Accounting Standards Board and a Member of the Financial Reporting Council.
 In these roles he is responsible to the government for the application of the IFRSs in Australia thereby playing a central role in the accountability and transparency of entities producing general-purpose financial reports.
 He held those roles to 30 June 2015.

 Kevin was involved in the establishment and development of the Asian-Oceanian Standard-Setters Group (AOSSG) which provides an important forum for the (currently) 26-member jurisdictions from the region, and maintains a close relation with the IFRS Foundation, the IASB and other international bodies.
 As the Chair and CEO of the AASB, he fostered cooperation between the AOSSG working groups by providing technical input to the Accounting Standards Advisory Forum (ASAF) of the IASB.
 He promoted the formation of a Centre of Excellence in Nepal through the Nepal Accounting Standards Board.
 As one of the 12 national standard-setters appointed to ASAF, which commenced in April 2013, he was directly involved in IASB agenda discussions, including those on the revision of the conceptual framework.